Repair to Return

 Governance & Reporting

-The Repair to Return steering committee meets quarterly, and quarterly milestone and financial reports are submitted to the NSW Reconstruction Authority.
+The Repair to Return Project Steering Committee (PSC) meets quarterly, and milestone reports must be submitted to GIVIT and NSW Reconstruction Authority.
+The NSW Reconstruction Authority takes part in the PSC Meetings.

-To assist with this reporting, before and after photos are taken of properties, these can be shared with the NSW Reconstruction Authority, but will only be shared with the public with written consent from the homeowners.
+Before and after photos of each property are taken to support program reporting.
+These images may be shared with GIVIT and the NSW Reconstruction Authority, but will only be made public with the homeowner’s written consent.

 FAQ